QnnOkabayashi/qnnokabayashi.github.io/_posts/2022-9-5-Diplomat @ Google.md

 3. Can only cross the FFI boundary by value, meaning that every field is also converted at the boundary.

-Additionally, Diplomat also supports fieldless enums, which are just passed as their discriminents across the boundary and then converted appropriately.
+In JavaScript, for example, "bag 'o stuff" structs are converted into classes with public fields and methods associated to the Diplomat-exposed methods.

-# My Intern Project
+# My Intern Project: Lifetimes in Diplomat

 Rust's type system allows for expressing mutability, ownership and lifetimes, concepts that most other languages simply do not have.
 My work this summer was